 Review: Chop House, Leith, Edinburgh

 WITH THE DIVISIVE tramworks beginning to wreak havoc on Leith, the importance of supporting the many independent businesses that reside in the area is vital.
 Constitution Street, now closed to traffic, has several excellent restaurants, cafes and shops that will inevitably suffer from the disruption, so I've made a real effort in the past few weeks to visit the place.
-Tonight, we nipped into Chop House, initially for cocktails, but ended up staying for dinner.
+Tonight, we nipped into Chop House, initially for cocktails, but ended up staying for dinner - as you do.

 On researching this piece, I can’t believe the Leith outlet – their original unit – opened as far back as 2015.
 They must be doing something right in what has proved a tricky spot for restaurateurs and publicans over the years.
 Acclaimed Indian restaurant Shri Bheema closed not so long ago and what is now The Fly Half has changed hands several times in recent years.
 For me, steak restaurants have largely been butchered (see what I did there) for years with restaurants punting distinctly average beef at a premium price, but with a clear focus on quality and ageing, Chop House, particularly their Leith eatery, have garnished a solid reputation in Edinburgh.
 Fitted with Josper grills, the meat is cooked over charcoal to impart more flavour.
 I’ve read this in a thousand restaurants and it rarely turns out as billed.